List of Marvel Comics teams and organizations: Captain Britain Corps

-Carnage Family

 Cat People

+The Cat People are an organization appearing in American comic books published by Marvel Comics.

 The Cat People are a race of humanoid felines that are associated with Tigra.
 The first Cat People were created from ordinary house cats by a medieval sorcerer named Ebrok.
 Though the Cat People were initially welcomed into Ebrok's community as warriors and domestic servants, their fierce nature as well as their rapid breeding rate soon started to become uncontrollable and the Cat People were banished to another dimension by Ebrok's fellow sorcerers.
-The sorcerers also installed a magick ensuring that Ebrok's original cats-into-cat people spell would never work again.
+The sorcerers also installed a magick ensuring that Ebrok's original transformation spell would never work again.

 Cavalry

+The Cavalry is an organization appearing in American comic books published by Marvel Comics.

-The Cavalry is Georgia's sanctioned superhero team that's part of the Fifty-State Initiative.
+The Cavalry is Georgia's sanctioned superhero team and a part of the Fifty-State Initiative.
 Known members are Stunt-Master, Crime-Buster, Red Nine, Thor Girl (revealed to be a Skrull imposter), and Ultra Girl.